-Single-family residential, Multi-family residential, recreational vehicle parks, subneighborhood commercial uses, and recreational facilities in association with residential development, schools, and public services and facilities
+Multi-family residential, recreational vehicles, and recreational facilities in association with residential development, schools, and public services and facilities

-Residential densities may not exceed 15 dwelling units per acre.
+There is a minimum density within High Density Residential lands of ten dwelling units per acre up to a maximum of 15 dwelling units per acre.
 If zoned Environmentally Sensitive, the density is one dwelling unit per ten acres.